Organic Plant Nursery and Educational Center in Novato

 Growing Plants from Seed

-Save the date: Saturday, May 18th Home Ground Habitats will once again participate in the annual 2024 Eco-Friendly Garden Tour.
-The Eco-Friendly Garden Tour is a public outreach and education program that promotes sustainable landscaping practices by showcasing...
+On May 18, 2024 Home Ground once again participated in the annual 2024 Eco-Friendly Garden Tour.
+The Eco-Friendly Garden Tour is a public outreach and education program that promotes sustainable landscaping practices by showcasing inspiring gardens throughout Sonoma...

 PLANT OF THE MONTH